veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 ##### Authentication Modal

-To create a more seamless experience, we moved authentication to a modal, allowing users to keep their Cart in view while logging in or signing up.
+To create a more seamless experience, we moved authentication to a modal, **allowing users to keep their Cart in view** while logging in or signing up.

 ##### UX writing

-To keep users engaged, we explored updating our UX copy with clearer instructions, gently reminding users they were in the middle of a purchas
+To keep users engaged, we explored updating our UX copy with **clearer instructions**, gently reminding users they were in the middle of a purchase.

 ##### Guest Checkout: Long-term goals

-We also discussed the potential for a Guest Checkout, allowing users to skip authentication until later stages.
+We also discussed the potential for a Guest Checkout, allowing users to **skip authentication until later stages**.
 While this feature wasn’t implemented in this iteration, it remains a consideration for the future.

 #### Checkout Page